-Selecting the MQTT Client item will open a new dialog.
-Click on the ellipsis to browse your file system and select the correct JSON config file then click on Update topics and select the topic you are interested in. currently we provide two option
+Selecting the MQTT Client item will open a new dialog as shared in image below.
+Click on the ellipsis (...) icon to browse your file system and select the correct JSON config file.
+Now, it's time to choose the correction type, and you have two options:

-Please note that what you select here should be aligned with your plan.
+Please note that the topics you select should align with your plan.

-After you click OK, u-center will connect to the PointPerfect service and start receiving the augmentation data.
-You can see if the MQTT is connected in the u-center status bar and clicking on the green connector will open the log where you can see when each message is received, as shown below.
+After clicking 'OK,' u-center will establish a connection with the PointPerfect service and begin receiving augmentation data.
+You can check the MQTT connection status in the u-center's status bar.
+Clicking on the green connector icon will open the log, where you can monitor the messages being received, as demonstrated below.

 At this point the C099-F9P is receiving PointPerfect service and you can see the performance of the solution by utilizing u-center.
-Please refer to u-center and ZEDF9P documentation for more information on how to analyze the high precision GNSS performance.
+Please refer to u-center and ZED-F9P documentation [1,3] for more information on how to analyze the high precision GNSS performance.

 Dynamic Keys in UBX format